|True name||Gorgon II|

 |Other names used||Golden Reef, Oliver’s Canyon, Gorgonian, Gorgone|

-If we continue further out we’ll end up in New Canyon – a dive of its own into a deep-walled canyon leading to a sudden dropoff to blue at 40m.
+If we continue further out we'll end up in New Canyon - a dive of its own into a deep-walled canyon leading to a sudden drop off into the deep blue at 40 m.

 Please, choose one of the reefs to see its location on the map, or browse through all the reefs below